-As of September 30, 2022 and 2021, \$3.1 million and \$2.6 million, respectively, was recorded as accrued vacation, within the line item accrued salaries and benefits in the statements of net position.
+As of September 30, 2023 and 2022, \$2.9 million and \$3.1 million, respectively, were recorded as accrued vacation, within the line item accrued salaries and benefits in the statements of net position.

-9. RETIREMENT PLANS
+NOTE 9: RETIREMENT PLANS

 During the current fiscal year, the Medical Center administered two types of retirement plans available to its employees.